10 Ways of Building Rapport with Customers

 When was the last time you asked your customers why they bought from you or stayed with you?

-Ask this, and you will be surprised by the responses.
+Ask these, and you will be surprised by the responses.

 It would give you pointers regarding what you can do to better your rapport with the customers and also allow you to position your offerings per your customer’s feedback.